iRONStoolbox/iRONStoolbox/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AndresPenuela/iRONS.git/master)

-If you prefer to run it on a JupyterLab session click [here](https://notebooks.gesis.org/binder/jupyter/user/andrespenuela-irons-30vgqr6n/lab)

 In the section **A - Knowledge transfer** you can start with the Notebook **iRONS/Notebooks/A - Knowledge transfer/1.a.
 Simple example of how to use Jupyter Notebooks.ipynb**

 In the section **B - Implementation** you can start with the Notebook **iRONS/Notebooks/B - Implementation/1.b.
 Bias correction of weather forecasts.ipynb**